imkrantiprasad/streamify-dashboard/README.md

 This project is a music streaming analytics dashboard built using **React**.
 The dashboard displays key metrics and data visualizations, allowing the management team to gain insights into user activity, revenue, and content performance on the fictional music streaming platform "Streamify."

+## Live Demo

+Check out the live version of the dashboard here: [Streamify Dashboard on Netlify](https://your-netlify-url.netlify.app)

 ## Features

 - **Key Metrics**: Displays total users, active users, total streams, revenue, and top artist.